 “Black lives matter” can be heard across the country as activists demand justice for Black Americans killed by police and seek systemic change in law enforcement practices and funding.
 Institutional racism – intentional and unintentional ways that racism manifests itself in how institutions are created and managed – is being discussed by academics, advocates, and organizations.
-While some whites and non-Black people of color are now becoming more aware of the murders and traumatic aftermath, many Black Americans have been advocating for social justice for decades on topics such as unjust murders and police activities.
+While some whites and non-Black people of color are now becoming more aware of the race-based murders and the traumatic aftermath, many Black Americans have been advocating for social justice for decades on topics such as unjust killings and police activities.

 Below are a few of The WNET Group’s news and public affairs programs that report on current events and present grassroots organizers, thought leaders, journalists, and those with first-hand experience of protest, law enforcement and law making.